Nature and conservation

 - Watch out for wasps, especially on the trunks of beech trees in late summer and autumn.

-- Please protect the reserve’s clean waters.
+- Protect the reserve’s clean waters.
 Use toilets where provided and keep soap out of rivers and streams.